Spirits maker Diageo's sales exceed estimates on strong U.S. demand | Business

 - United Kingdom

 Spirits group Diageo reported on Thursday a better-than-expected rise in full-year organic net sales growth, as North American bars and restaurants reopened helping boost demand for its tequila brands and Johnnie Walker whisky.
-By region, North America grew the strongest boosted by consumers trading up to more premium spirits such as tequila, liqueurs, and higher-end bottles of Johnnie Walker scotch.
+The London-listed company's results mirrored bumper earnings from a host of companies, including carmaker Volkswagen and planemaker Airbus, and reflected a generally buoyant mood among European firms emerging from the coronavirus pandemic.

-Organic net sales rose 16% for the year ending June 30, beating the 13.7% rise analysts had expected, according to company-supplied estimates.
-Diageo, whose shares slipped 0.8% in early trade, said it was raising its annual dividend by 5% to 44.59 pence per share.
+Diageo, whose shares reversed early losses to trade up 2% on the FTSE 100, also raised its annual dividend by 5% to 44.59 pence per share.
+The company said results were propelled by the United States, its biggest market, where easing lockdowns had driven replenishment of stocks at bars and restaurants.

-The company said rising North American demand came despite its move to raise prices on its Casamigos tequila brand and Baileys liqueur, which was driven by the trend for home baking during COVID-19 lockdowns.
-The company said that, with 85% of restaurants and bars in North America now open, it saw higher levels of restocking and replenishment, boosting organic net sales by 20% in the region.
+Signs of resurgence were also emerging in Africa, Latin America, and Asia, where organic net sales rose by double-digit percentages, in part due to easier comparisons to last year.
+Total organic net sales rose 16% for the year ending June 30, beating the 13.7% rise analysts had expected, according to company-supplied estimates.

-The London-listed company said it expected organic net sales momentum to continue into fiscal 2022, but with volatility in the short term.
-Lavanya Chandrashekhar, who was promoted to chief financial officer in July, told reporters volatility was coming from lockdowns in markets such as India, South Africa, and Indonesia, where there has been a rise in COVID-19 cases in recent months.
+"It comes as no surprise that the shuttering of bars and night clubs left Diageo with a nasty hangover of problems," said Sophie Lund-Yates, equity analyst at Hargreaves Lansdown.
+"However, the strength of the group's brands means it was able to recoup some of its losses through a huge increase in supermarket trade in some key markets, and it has come out of the pandemic in remarkably resilient shape."

-She said a ban on alcohol sales during lockdowns in South Africa had an impact, while retail sales to travelers had fallen as air and other global travel was dented.
+Diageo said it expected organic net sales momentum to continue into fiscal 2022, but with volatility in the short term.
+Lavanya Chandrashekar, who was promoted to chief financial officer in July, told reporters volatility was coming from lockdowns in markets such as India, South Africa and Indonesia, where there has been a rise in COVID-19 cases in recent months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)